-Figure 12.8 Locations of major mountain ranges (black lines), lesser ranges (grey lines), and large plateaus of land or ice (black ovals).
+Locations of major mountain ranges (brown lines), lesser ranges (tan lines), and large plateaus of land or ice (tan ovals).

 In Europe, the mountain orientation is the opposite.
 The Alps and the Pyrenees are east-west mountain ranges that inhibit movement of Mediterranean airmasses from reaching northward.
 The lack of major north-south ranges in west and central Europe allows the easy movement of maritime airmasses from the Atlantic to sweep eastward, bringing cool wet conditions.